Thomasm18/DataMining/README.md

 # Data Mining for Sustainability
+Can AI empower ESG funds to invest in companies truly committed to sustainability?

+This was the driving question behind this project - Data Mining for Sustainability: Tracking Environmental Progress in the Oil and Gas Sector Using AI.

 For ESG funds, distinguishing between companies genuinely committed to sustainability and those engaging in superficial greenwashing is critical.
-Current reporting inconsistencies make this task challenging, leaving ESG funds reliant on incomplete or unstandardized data.
-This project tackles these issues by focusing on two primary objectives:
+However, reporting inconsistencies often make this task challenging, leaving funds reliant on incomplete and unstandardized data.

+Our project tackles this issue by:

-1. Tracking Progress Toward Environmental Goals: Automate the extraction and analysis of metrics such as Scope 1-3 emissions, green investments, and methane intensity from annual reports.
+1️⃣ Automating the extraction of relevant text from annual reports.

-3. Analyzing Impact of Financial Performance: Evaluate the relationship between financial metrics (e.g., operating expenses, capital expenditures) and sustainability efforts to understand the economic trade-offs.
+2️⃣ Using AI to identify key environmental metrics and evaluate corporate claims.

+3️⃣ Employing financial modeling to explore the link between financial strategies and environmental progress.

-By integrating automated text extraction, AI-driven sentiment analysis, and financial modeling, this approach bridges the gap between corporate claims and measurable outcomes.
-The findings highlight the complex interplay between financial strategies and sustainability goals, underscoring the need for standardized ESG reporting and independent audits to ensure accountability.
+The findings bridge the gap between corporate sustainability claims and measurable outcomes, emphasizing the urgent need for standardized ESG reporting and independent audits to ensure accountability and transparency.